Florida ITSM Meetup · May 2026

 Keep the momentum.

 The plan finishes.
 Everyone moves on.
-Old behavior returns within 6 months because nothing was embedded into procedures.
-The improvement undoes itself.
+Old behavior returns within weeks.
+Without a register, the improvement undoes itself.

 The Framework · CI Register